wpswings/wallet-system-for-woocommerce/README.txt

 Customers can add money to their WooCommerce wallet using the available payment methods on your store and see their wallet transactions list.
 The merchant can manage the customers’ e-wallets and change the wallet amount.

-This woocommerce payments plugin will significantly improve the payment & order processing speed.
+This WooCommerce payments plugin will significantly improve the payment & order processing speed.
 It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
 In conclusion, wallet funds usage will better the overall user experience.

 The [**WooCommerce Wallet**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro) increases the ease and security of the payment process. making it a must-have WooCommerce payment plugin for your online store.